Steve Paxton

+Background and personal life

+Steven Douglas Paxton was born in Phoenix, Arizona, in 1939, and grew up in Tucson, Arizona.
+He participated in gymnastics as a child before moving to dance in high school.
+He briefly attended the University of Arizona but dropped out to pursue a career in dance.
+He lived in Connecticut, and then New York City, from the late 1950s through the 1960s, before moving to the Mad Brook Farm commune in East Charleston, Vermont, in 1970.

+Paxton was in a longterm relationship with Lisa Nelson.
+He died at Mad Brook Farm on February 20, 2024, at the age of 85.

+Work

 Contact improvisation

 Paxton was influenced by the experimental arts and performance scene in New York in the 1960s and 1970s, and he was interested in how the body could create a physical playground.
 Contact improvisation developed out of an exploration of the human body and under the supervision of Paxton.
 Its roots trace back to 1972.
 Contact improvisation, usually done in duets, pulls elements from martial arts, social dance, sports, and child’s play.
 Upon entering a contact improv structure, two bodies must come together to create a point of contact (i.e., back to wrist, shoulder to thigh, head to foot, back to back, the options are endless), give weight equally to each other, and then create a movement dialog that can last for an undetermined amount of time, as long as both participants are fully engaged.

 Contact improvisation can be done by any person because the emergence of a movement vocabulary depends on a specific touch and the initiation of weight exchange with another person.
 Paxton in the late 1970s focused on teaching, performing, and writing about contact improvisation around the country and in Europe.
 Contact improvisation went on to be taught around the world by people like Nancy Stark Smith, who worked closely with Paxton, and by others who had been exposed to it by different dancers, choreographers, teachers, and contact improvisers.